Strange Cargo (1929 film): Plot

-Sir Richard Barclay (Cosmo Kyrle Bellew), wealthy owner of the oceangoing yacht Sprite, invites a select party to accompany him on a pleasure cruise to the Azores.
-Among the guests are Diana Foster (Lee Patrick), whom Barclay desires though she despises him; Mrs. Townsend (Josephine Brown), Diana’s protective aunt; Bruce Lloyd (George Barraud), the man Diana truly loves; Paul Hungerford (Russell Gleason); and Barclay’s sister, Ruth (June Nash).
+Sir Richard Barclay, wealthy owner of the oceangoing yacht Sprite, invites a select party to accompany him on a pleasure cruise to the Azores.
+Among the guests are Diana Foster, whom Barclay desires though she despises him; Mrs. Townsend, Diana's protective aunt; Bruce Lloyd, the man Diana truly loves; Paul Hungerford; and Barclay's sister, Ruth.

 Although Barclay has long since been divorced, he still pursues Diana with unwanted intensity.
 One night Bruce discovers him forcing his attentions upon her, rescues her from his grasp, and swears to kill him should he ever repeat such behavior.
-Unbeknownst to Bruce, the yacht’s Captain (Claude King) overhears his threat.
+Unbeknownst to Bruce, the yacht's Captain overhears his threat.

 Meanwhile, the crew contends with another mystery: a stowaway has been discovered by the steward and threatens him with death if his presence is revealed.
 As if this were not enough, strange phenomena trouble the ship, particularly the lights, which flicker and fail at ominous moments.
-Barclay, fearful and suspicious, sends for Dr. Stecker (Frank Reicher).
+Barclay, fearful and suspicious, sends for Dr. Stecker.
 Under pressure, the physician is exposed as Dr. Gans, a wanted criminal in London.
 To prevent further revelation, Barclay forces him to compound a mysterious powder.

 One evening, as the entire company is gathered in the main salon, the lights again flicker and finally go out altogether.
 When candles are lit, Barclay has vanished.
 A bloodstained knife is embedded in the floor, but no trace of him can be found.
 The Captain begins a formal investigation.

-The guests reveal fragments of Barclay’s dark past: he once lived in India, where he incurred the wrath of the Church, and has long been marked for death.
+The guests reveal fragments of Barclay's dark past: he once lived in India, where he incurred the wrath of the Church, and has long been marked for death.
 Suspicion falls heavily on Bruce, especially as the Captain recalls overhearing his vow of vengeance.
 Paul produces a newspaper with Dr. Gans’ photograph and criminal record, further muddying the situation.
-Though the disgraced doctor admits his true identity, he insists he knows nothing of Barclay’s fate.
+Though the disgraced doctor admits his true identity, he insists he knows nothing of Barclay's fate.